Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Source data from AlphaVantage with parameters ![DONE]
 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
-    - Calculate / Source indicators data ![INCOMPLETE]
+		- Call Indicator functions on derived data
 - Real time
     - Call on demand function as a cron job / daemon job